melinahdi/Fintech-User-Funnel-Analysis/README.md

 <img src="https://github.com/melinahdi/Fintech-User-Funnel-Analysis/blob/main/ERD%20fintech.png?raw=true" alt="ERD Diagram" width="500"/>

-You could download the dataset
+You could download the dataset [here](https://github.com/melinahdi/Fintech-User-Funnel-Analysis/blob/main/Fintech%20Dataset.zip)

+However, for the specification of the analysis, choose one platform to transform the data mainly, basically to centralize.
+I choose to create datamarts or subset of data.
+Below is the structure of the datarmarts,

 ### Executive Summary